beamariano/tatlongtaoncatalog/README.md

 # Tatlong Taong Walang Diyos Catalog

-Created in HTML5, CSS3, and Bootstrap 4.6
+Technologies used: HTML5, CSS3, and Bootstrap 4.6

 ## About